flash-algo/kernel-course/README.md

 | gemv | general matrix-vector multiply | $y = \alpha A x + \beta y$ | $2mn$ | $mn + n + 2m$ | ❌ | ❌ | ❌ | ❌ | ❌ |
 | geru | general rank-1 update | $A = A + \alpha x y^\top$ | $2mn$ | $2mn + m + n$ | ❌ | ❌ | ❌ | ❌ | ❌ |
 | gemm | general matrix-matrix multiply | $C = \alpha A B + \beta C$ | $2mnk$ | $mk + nk + 2mn$ | ❌ | ❌ | ❌ | ❌ | ❌ |

+## Transformer Modules

+The following common transformer modules have been implemented in multiple frameworks.
+For each module, a ✅ indicates that the implementation is complete and verified to be numerically equivalent to the Python reference, a ❌ indicates that the implementation is pending.
+For more details on each module, please **click the name or icon**.

+> [!NOTE]
+> TODO